muratk5n/thirdwave/en/README.md

 ---

-Ok.. now we're talkin.
+Now we're talkin.
 This is some NStream level shit.

 ```python
 int((30*1e9*10.55) / (1e6*365*24)), 'GW'